Car Accidents in North Carolina: Common Causes

 If you have been hurt or a loved one has been killed in a car accident attributed to another driver’s error, you need the help of attorneys who have the experience and resources to protect your rights.
 Don’t delay in calling.

 Contact the experienced North Carolina driving accident lawyers at Hardison & Cochran by calling us at (919) 444 – 4444 or fill out our online contact form to find out if you have a case.
 You’ll receive a response within 24 hours, and the initial consultation is always free.
-We represent victims of car accidents in Raleigh, Cary, Wake County, Durham, and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington and throughout North Carolina.
+We represent victims of car accidents in Raleigh, Cary, Wake County, Durham, and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington, Greenville City, and throughout North Carolina.